olegolt/PAF_reanalysis/README.md

-# Re-analysis of "Predicting Individual Pain Sensitivity Using a Novel Cortical Biomarker Signature"
+# Overstated Predictive Performance of a Pain Sensitivity Biomarker: Methodological Concerns and Reanalysis

 | Authors      | Ole Goltermann          | Tamas Spisak       | Christian Büchel         |
 |:-------------|:---------------------------|:----------------------|:---------------------|
 | **Contact**  | o.goltermann[@]uke.de  | tamas.spisak[@]uk-essen.de | buechel[@]uke.de  |

 ![Last update](https://img.shields.io/badge/last_update-February_14,_2025-green)
+#

 This repository contains code for the re-analysis of the paper: ["Predicting Individual Pain Sensitivity Using a Novel Cortical Biomarker Signature"](https://jamanetwork.com/journals/jamaneurology/fullarticle/2829261).
 The analysis includes the preprocessing and modeling of original data to evaluate predictive models for individual pain sensitivity class (low vs high) based on peak-alpha frequency (PAF) and corticomotor excitability (CME).
 Based on our results, as well as flaws and mistakes spotted in their code, we wrote the following **Letter to the Editor**:

 ---
 *Chowdhury, Bi et al. (2025) evaluated a biomarker for pain sensitivity, reporting a logistic regression model using peak alpha frequency (PAF) and corticomotor excitability (CME) achieved outstanding performance (AUCvalidation set = 1.0, AUCtest set = 0.88).
 They concluded that this biomarker is robust, reproducible, and has substantial clinical translation potential.
 While we appreciate this well-designed study and its open data, we identified two major methodological issues that undermine these conclusions.*

 *First, the reported AUC of 1.0 in the "validation set" is fundamentally flawed.
 It was derived from a non-independent subset (n=16) taken directly from the training set, meaning the model was tested on data it had already seen.
 To calculate it, the authors selected 16 individuals from the training set after model training (using a fixed random seed of 23) and calculated the AUC for this small subset.
 In principle, the AUC for such a subset should match the training set’s AUC, but due to the small sample size, it is highly sensitive to the specific individuals sampled.
 Across 100 different random seeds, 23 was the only one producing such a favorable result (see Figure 1A).
 This highlights that the reported AUC of 1.0 is not a true measure of model performance but rather a consequence of an unrepresentative sub-sample where classification was artificially easy.
 The correct AUC to report here is 0.73.
 The term validation set is wrong and misleading.*